milankl/FastFloat16s.jl/README.md

 # FastFloat16s.jl - Software-emulated Float16, but fast.

+NOTE: THIS PACKAGE IS DEPRECATED FOR JULIA >=1.6 AS THE SUPPORT OF LLVM'S HALF FOR JULIA'S FLOAT16 IS SIMILARLY FAST.

 FastFloat16s.jl emulates Float16 similar to Julia's inbuilt type, but stores them as Float32 internally.
 Although 32-bit are therefore used for storing every FastFloat16 number, avoiding the recalculation of the exponent bits makes them about 20–30x faster.